 The EPA provides the Co-Chair for the standing Regional Response Team (RRT).
 Executive Order 12777 establishes the EPA as the lead federal agency when a release, a threatened release, a discharge, or a threatened discharge occurs in the inland zone; the USCG is the lead when a release, a threatened release, discharge, or threatened discharge occurs in the coastal zone, unless otherwise agreed upon by the EPA and the USCG representatives (inland and coastal zones are defined in the NCP).
-EPA Region 4 has developed a Memorandum of Understanding with the USCG and a Memorandum of Agreement between EPA Regions 3, 4, and 5 and are included in Annex A of the Region 4 RCP/ACP and Appendix K of the Region 5 ACP, also attached within the KSACP in Appendix K. Region 4's RCP/ACP cover both USCG and EPA jurisdiction and set forth the response jurisdiction for the entire RCP/ACP geographic area.
+EPA Region 4 has developed a Memorandum of Understanding with the USCG and a Memorandum of Agreement between EPA Regions 3, 4, and 5 and are included in Annex A of the Region 4 RCP/ACP and Appendix K of the Region 5 ACP, also attached within the KSACP in Appendices J and K. Region 4's RCP/ACP cover both USCG and EPA jurisdiction and set forth the response jurisdiction for the entire Region 4 RCP/ACP geographic area.

 EPA Region 4 is responsible for responses to discharges or releases, or a substantial threat of discharges or releases, of a pollutant from a source originating from EPA Region 4 into the Ohio River.
-Responsibility begins at the water line on the Right Descending Bank (RDB), extending to the south.
+The response boundary line within the KSACP jurisdiction begins at the water line on the Right Descending Bank (RDB) of the Ohio River and extends southward.
 The RDB is the right bank when traveling downstream toward the mouth of the river.
-Included are discharges or releases from unknown sources or those classified as "mystery spills."
+This includes discharges or releases from unknown sources or those classified as "mystery spills."

-EPA Region 5 is responsible for responses to discharges or releases, or a substantial threat of discharges or releases, of a pollutant from a source originating from EPA Region 5 onto the Ohio River.
-Responsibility begins at the water line on the RDB, extending to the north.
-If a discharge or release enters the water, EPA Region 5 will be responsible for the response effort.
+EPA Region 5 is responsible for responses to discharges or releases, or a substantial threat of discharges or releases, of a pollutant from a source originating from EPA Region 5 into the Ohio River.
+The response boundary line within the KSACP jurisdiction begins at the water line on the

+RDB of the Ohio River and extends northward.
+If a discharge or release enters the water from EPA Region 5 jurisdiction, then EPA Region 5 will be responsible for the response effort.